-The Intern Corps is a summer internship program supporting students and recent graduates of North Carolina colleges and universities who are preparing to enter the professional journalism ranks.
-During the eight-week paid internship, these interns assist and supplement state newsrooms, producing stories for digital, social media, print and broadcast platforms.
-Their work is available at no cost to news outlets.
+The Intern Corps 2020 summer internship program supported students and recent graduates of North Carolina colleges and universities preparing to enter the professional journalism ranks, and added reporting capacity to newsrooms covering local and state news.
+During the eight-week paid internship, these interns assisted and supplemented state newsrooms, producing stories for digital, social media, print and broadcast platforms.
+Their work was distributed at no cost to news outlets.
+Read about the results.

-The program is supervised by Susan Ladd, an experienced North Carolina editor and Elon University adjunct journalism instructor, along with Melanie Sill, executive director of the North Carolina Local News Workshop, and includes professional development and networking opportunities.
+The program was supervised by Susan Ladd, an experienced North Carolina editor and Elon University adjunct journalism instructor, along with Melanie Sill, executive director of the North Carolina Local News Workshop, and included professional development and networking opportunities.

 Meet the inaugural cohort of the workshop’s Intern Corps program.